MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-665-Fisheries-Western-Pacific/subpart-A-General/section-665.18.md

 (ii) The Council will publicize, including by Federal Register notice, and solicit public comment on, any proposed new management measure.
 After a Council meeting at which the measure is discussed, the Council will consider recommendations and prepare a Federal Register notice summarizing the Council's deliberations, rationale, and analysis for the preferred action, and the time and place for any subsequent Council meeting(s) to consider the new measure.
 At subsequent public meeting(s), the Council will consider public comments and other information received to make a recommendation to the Regional Administrator about any new measure.
 NMFS may implement the Council's recommendation by rulemaking if approved by the Regional Administrator.

-(b) *Crustacean measures* - (1) *Introduction.* New management measures may be added through rulemaking if new information demonstrates that there are biological, social, or economic concerns in Permit Areas 1, 2, or 3.
+(b) *Crustacean measures*—(1) *Introduction.* New management measures may be added through rulemaking if new information demonstrates that there are biological, social, or economic concerns in Permit Areas 1, 2, or 3.
 The following framework process authorizes the implementation of measures that may affect the operation of the fisheries, gear, harvest guidelines, or changes in catch and/or effort.

 (2) *Annual report.* By June 30 of each year, the Council-appointed team will prepare an annual report on the fisheries in the management area.
 The report shall contain, among other things, recommendations for Council action and an assessment of the urgency and effects of such action(s).